nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `import [faculty]`

 * Faculty acronyms (e.g. soc)
-* Only selected faculties will be available
+* Only selected faculties (soc and chs) are available

 Example:

-* `import soc` adds all important administrative contact for School of Computing
+* `import soc` adds all important administrative contacts for School of Computing
-* `import chs` adds all important administrative contact for College of Humanities and Sciences
+* `import chs` adds all important administrative contacts for College of Humanities and Sciences

 [Back to top](#top)